PierreSenellart/theoremkb/README.md

 For a high-level overview of the project, see [this set of slides](https://pierre.senellart.com/talks/sinfra-20191213.pdf).

-For a more in-depth look at some of the aspects of the project, see:
+For a more in-depth look at some of the aspects of the project interms of publications/internship reports (chronologically sorted), see:

 - [Lucas Pluvinage](https://www.lortex.org/)'s Master Thesis on using style-based information for [Extracting scientific results from